jhen0409/react-native-boilerplate/README.md

 ## DevTools

-In development mode, you can install [React Native Debugger](https://github.com/jhen0409/react-native-debugger) as default debugger. if not install, it will use [Remote Redux DevTools](https://github.com/zalmoxisus/remote-redux-devtools) and [On Debugger](https://github.com/jhen0409/remote-redux-devtools-on-debugger).
+In development mode, you can install [React Native Debugger](https://github.com/jhen0409/react-native-debugger) as default debugger. if not install, it will use [Remote Redux DevTools](https://github.com/zalmoxisus/remote-redux-devtools) and [RemoteDev RN Debugger](https://github.com/jhen0409/remotedev-rn-debugger).

 ## Test

-We used [react-native-mock](https://github.com/lelandrichardson/react-native-mock), and test with [Mocha](https://github.com/mochajs/mocha), [Enzyme](https://github.com/airbnb/enzyme).

 ```bash
 $ npm test